Luana Bühler

-Luana Chiara Bühler (/de-CH/; born 28 April 1996) is a Swiss professional footballer who plays as a defender for Women's Super League club Tottenham Hotspur and the Switzerland national team.
+Luana Chiara Bühler (/de-CH/; born 28 April 1996) is a Swiss professional footballer who plays as a defender for the Switzerland national team.

 Club career

 Bühler played as a junior at FC Schötz, where she played on boys' teams.
 In July 2012 she moved to SC Kriens in the Nationalliga A, where she played her first game with the first team in the Swiss Cup in November of the same year.
 In 2014 her team was integrated into FC Luzern.
 In 2016 she had to pause for almost a year because of her second cruciate ligament tear after 2011.
 In 2017 she moved to FC Zürich, for whom she also played in the Champions League.
 In 2018 she won the double with the club.
 In the summer of 2018, she switched to TSG 1899 Hoffenheim in the Bundesliga.

 For the 2023/24 season, she was signed by Women's Super League club Tottenham Hotspur and given a contract that runs until 30 June 2025.
 On 24 July 2025, it was announced that Spurs had made use of their option to extend her contract with the club for a further season.
+After missing the 2025–26 season due to injury, Bühler departed from Tottenham in the summer of 2026 upon the expiry of her contract.